rickhull/runsible/README.md

 *Empty Runlist*

-The ssh connection will still be attempted according to defaults and any settings provided.
+The SSH connection will still be attempted according to defaults and any settings provided.
 The connection will be closed immediately.